-8.3 Multiple Units of Locomotives in Same Consist
+8.3 Engines - Multiple Units in Same Consist or Al Engines

 In an OR player train one locomotive is controlled by the player, while the other units are controlled by default by the train's MU (multiple unit) signals for braking and throttle position, etc. The player-controlled locomotive generates the MU signals which are passed along to every unit in the train.
+For AI trains, the AI software directly generates the MU signals, i.e. there is no player-controlled locomotive.
+In this way, all engines use the same physics code for power and friction.